 Bachelor of Science in Nursing Salary

-Those who have the Bachelor of Science in Nursing (BSN) title comprise the largest health care occupation, and are one of the occupations projected by the Bureau of Labor Statistics (BLS) to experience the greatest job growth during the 2008-2018 period.
-With job growth predicted to be at a whopping 22 percent more than half a million new jobs could be created during this time period.
+Those who have the Bachelor of Science in Nursing (BSN) title comprise the largest health care occupation, and are one of the occupations projected by the Bureau of Labor Statistics (BLS) to experience the greatest job growth during the 2012-2022 period.
+With job growth predicted to be at a whopping 19 percent more (faster than average) than half a million new jobs could be created during this time period.

 Bachelor of Science in Nursing Salary and Advancement Opportunities

-Additionally, the percentage of registered nurses with bachelor's degrees who held advanced positions, such as nurse manager, director, or administrator, was higher than that of those with diplomas or associate's degrees.
+The percentage of registered nurses with bachelor's degrees who held advanced positions, such as nurse manager, director, or administrator, was higher than that of those with diplomas or associate's degrees.
 These titles generally translate to higher salaries.
-For example, the average salary for a staff nurse at a small facility (with 10 or fewer operating rooms) was $65,400, while the salary for a nurse manager was $78,200.

 Mean annual wages for registered nurses in 2014 were $69,790, or $33.55 per hour, according to the Bureau of Labor Statistics.